U.S. issues travel warning for Israel with Iran attack believed to be imminent and fear Gaza war could spread

 Shine stressed, however, that she still believes neither side actually wants a regional conflict.

+"This is part of the dialogue that I have with my counterparts within the region, to include the Israeli chief of defense, who I talked to yesterday," said Joint Chiefs chairman Gen. Charles Q. Brown, Jr., adding that the U.S. military was "doing things not only to prevent a war, but at the same time, one of my primary things is to make sure all the forces in the region are protected."

+"My role, as the chairman of the joint chiefs, is to plan and prepare," Brown said.
+"That's one thing we do very well."

-The dilemma for Iran, she said, is to figure out how to deliver its promised response to the Israeli attack, but in a way that does not lead to further escalation.
+The dilemma for Iran, said Israeli expert Shine, is to figure out how to deliver its promised response to Israel's attack in Syria, but in a way that does not lead to further escalation.
 Likewise, Shine said Israel could choose to show restraint when it responds to whatever Iran eventually does.

 If either side gets the balance wrong, the consequences for the region, and even the world, could be dire.